lhs-open/lhs-guide/README.md

 # Open LHS Practical Guide
 A quick practical guide for building learning health systems (LHS).

-Put together by AJ Chen, PhD, Co-Chair of [LHS Tech Forum Initiative](https://www.learninghealth.org/2020-lhs-technology-forum), Learning Health Community.

-Focused on providing practical information for developers and health organizations to get started with developing LHS quickly.

-Dynamic guide - updated frequently when new information available.
+It is focused on providing practical information for developers and health organizations to get started with developing LHS quickly.
+The guide is dynamic - updated frequently when new information available.

 [>>> View current LHS Practical Guide](https://lhs-open.github.io/lhs-guide/)